tglucksmann/buybitcoinworldwide.github.io/_wallets/trezor.md

 buy: yes
 buy_url: http://buybitcoinww.co/TREZOR_Wallet
 contribute: trezor
 summary: TREZOR launched in August 2014 as the first Bitcoin hardware wallet, offering secure cold storage plus the ability to spend with the convenience of a hot wallet.
 TREZOR is a small, key-sized device which connects to your computer with a USB cable.
 It stores your Bitcoin private keys offline and signs transactions.
 It can be safely used on a malware infected computer.
+TREZOR is compatible with a number of software wallets, including Mycelium, Electrum, and Multibit HD.
 weight: 9
 ---
 TREZOR launched in [August 2014](http://satoshilabs.com/news/2014-08-07-trezor-sales-launched-buytrezor-com/) as the first Bitcoin [hardware wallet](/wallets/hardware-wallets/), offering secure cold storage plus the ability to spend with the convenience of a hot wallet.
 TREZOR is a small, key-sized device which connects to your computer with a USB cable.
 It stores your Bitcoin private keys offline and signs transactions.
 It can be safely used on a malware infected computer.